-The handful of countries still welcoming US tourists
+Find out which countries are welcoming US tourists back

 French Polynesia

-Travelers seeking the ultimate in tropical isolation are welcome to the islands of Tahiti and Bora Bora on July 15.

-French Polynesia requires a negative Covid-19 test within 72 hours of departure, to be presented before travelers board their flight.

-Passengers must also complete a "sanitary entry form" (one per family), detailing their current state of health and agree to report symptoms and submit to additional testing should it be deemed necessary upon arrival or during the stay.
+US travelers are welcome to the islands of Tahiti and Bora Bora.
+French Polynesia requires a negative Covid-19 test within 72 hours of departure, to be presented before boarding.
+Passengers must complete a "sanitary entry form" detailing their state of health and agree to report symptoms and submit to additional testing deemed necessary.

 Jamaica

-Jamaica reopened to tourists on June 15, but has since updated its requirements for travelers, which include the completion of an online "travel authorization" and the possibility of being tested upon arrival.

-As of July 15, due to the increase in coronavirus cases in the United States, passengers arriving from New York, Florida, Arizona and Texas are required to upload negative Covid-19 test results to receive travel authorization.
-The test date must be within 10 days of arrival.
+Through at least October 31, Jamaica requires completion of an online "travel authorization" and the possibility of being tested upon arrival.
+All passengers arriving from the US 12 or older are required to upload negative Covid-19 test results to receive travel authorization.
+The test date must be less than 10 days of arrival.

-Each passenger must present the travel authorization along with their passport at the point of departure.

-All travelers "from areas where there is high community transmission of the virus" will be tested at the airport upon arrival and required to quarantine in their chosen accommodations until the results are ready, usually within 48 hours.
+Be sure to read the website's requirements carefully before you plan your trip as it has explicit instructions about taking tests and where you can go.
+Requirements might also change.

 The Maldives

-Note: Editor's Note — CNN Travel updates this article periodically.
-It was last updated in its entirety on October 16.
-UPDATE: Visitors to these sun-kissed islands must request an online health visa before travel.
-You must then upload and later present a negative Covid-19 RT-PCR test result no more than five days before travel.